Stem (audio): Studio adjustments

 Stems may be supplied to a musician in the recording studio so that the musician can adjust a headphone's monitor mix by varying the levels of other instruments and vocals relative to the musician's own input.
 Stems may also be delivered to the consumer so they can listen to a piece of music with a custom blend of the separate elements.
 (See List of musical works released in a stem format.)

 Stems made for sale in music production

-It is common in the 21st century for music producers to sell instrumental music licenses for rappers and/or singers to perform and record over.
+It is common in the 21st century for music producers to sell instrumental music licenses for rappers or singers to perform and record over.
 One of the most common license types is the "Premium Stem License", where a customer receives the tracked-out stem files of the instrumental.
 This allows the artists to have more control over the mixing of the final song.

+Stem separation

+If music is not available in stem format, software can be used to separate song elements such as vocals, instruments, and drums into stems.
+These stems can then be used for remixing songs, creating instrumental or a cappella versions, and creating mashups, even without permission from the rightsholder.

+Software with stem separation functionality includes some digital audio workstations (such as FL Studio), VST plugins, DJ software, and specialized standalone applications (such as iZotope RX and Spleeter).

+DJing

+Stems can be used for mixing in live DJ sets.
+DJs can selectively mix song elements such as instruments, vocals, and drums from multiple tracks while performing live.

+Live stem mixing can be done with music released in a stem format or with music processed through stem separation.
+DJ software with stem separation functionality may save stems in discrete audio files (playable on any DJ gear) or in a proprietary file format (playable only on compatible software hardware).
+Some DJ software is capable of real-time stem separation, allowing stem mixing with standard music files or even with streaming music; however, due to the processing power required, as of 2025 real-time stem separation on dedicated hardware is not yet widely available.
+Although Denon released beta firmware for real-time stem separation on its Prime 4+ dedicated hardware controller, audio quality was poor and this functionality was later removed and replaced it with stem mixing functionality which required stem files exported from a computer running its Engine DJ software.

+Some streaming services limit or disable stem separation in DJ software.
+In October 2023, Tidal disabled stem separation functionality for DJs; Tidal has since re-enabled this functionality but with an additional subscription fee.
+Stem separation is disabled for Spotify and Apple Music.
+Beatport allows stem separation on compatible software, such as Serato DJ.

+DJ software with stem separation capability includes Rekordbox, Serato DJ, VirtualDJ, Djay, Traktor, and Engine DJ.